 It’s not over until I say it’s over.
 LOL!!!

-Our Gov is definitely screwed up and I believe in your cause.
+Our Gov definitely has some problems and I believe in your cause against scammers.
 I just posted what they are saying to help clarify to some of the comments that missed the point of that Proposal.
 I saw that reddit conversation and gives a glimpse of what the Gov probably saw too.
-You have a way with words and you did make it seem like you didn’t care if a legit business was called because they didn’t give you scammer numbers to call flood.
-Was I wrong in what you said?
+You have a way with words and it seems like you didn’t care if a legit business was called because they didn’t give you scammer numbers to call flood.
+Was I wrong about what you said?